 The cinnamon from Sri Lanka is considered to be the original cinnamon that has the most health benefits and the sweetest taste.
 Our ground cinnamon quills from Ceylon (Sri Lanka) are the best grade of cinnamon to use.

 Cinnamaldehyde is a naturally occurring flavonoid that gives the spice cinnamon its flavor and odor.
 It occurs naturally in the bark of cinnamon trees and other species of the genus Cinnamomum such as camphor and cassia.

-These long quills are then cut into the familiar short ‘sticks’.
-Cinnamon quills have an aromatic fragrance and can be put into stewed compotes of fruit, used to flavour gluwein, and curries.
+Cinnamon quills have an aromatic fragrance and can be put into stewed compotes of fruit, used to flavor curries and gluwein (mulled wine).

 A half-inch stick, broken up and put into a coffee plunger with the grounds gives the coffee a delicately spiced flavor.

 It is also used in many dessert recipes, such as apple pie, doughnuts, and cinnamon buns as well as spicy candies, tea, hot cocoa, and liqueurs.